monofuel/badmars/README.md

 - time left for fuel usage on units

 current bugs:
+- first login takes a while. a long while.
 - unit movement is a little jumpy on the client when server ticks are on time
 - when starting multiple services at once, sometimes the tables in rethinkdb aren't generated properly and have duplicates. delete the duplicates and start just one service.